stijnkok/yeast_metabolic_map/README.md

 Use in command line:
 -------------------
-**json_to_svg.py**
-Create an svg-file from the json output from Nicholas' module.
+**json_to_svg.py**: create an svg-file from the json output from Nicholas' module.
 This file is editable in an svg-editor such as Inkscape.
 Use json_to_svg.py --help for information on available flags.

-**layout_final.py**
-Create an svg-file from the output svg-file of json_to_svg.py and/or graph_to_svg.py with annotations on hover that can be used with visualize.py.
+**layout_final.py**: create an svg-file from the output svg-file of json_to_svg.py and/or graph_to_svg.py with annotations on hover that can be used with visualize.py.
 Use layout_final.py --help for information on available flags.

-**json_to_graphml.py**
-Create a graph-file (graphml) from the json output from Nicholas' module.
+**json_to_graphml.py**: create a graph-file (graphml) from the json output from Nicholas' module.
 This graph can be edited in a graph editor such as Gephi.

-**graph_to_svg.py**
-Create an svg from a graph file.
+**graph_to_svg.py**: create an svg from a graph file.
 This file is editable in an svg-editor such as Inkscape.

-**snap_to_grid.py**
-Change coordinates of nodes in graph file such that they are on a grid.
+**snap_to_grid.py**: change coordinates of nodes in graph file such that they are on a grid.

 Functions and classes:
 ---------------------
-**readers.py**
-Contains functions for reading the json, xml and graphml files **svg_paths.py**
+**readers.py** contains functions for reading the json, xml and graphml files.

-Contains functions to make svg-paths (used in json_to_svg.py) **svg_assembly.py**
+**svg_paths.py** contains functions to make svg-paths (used in json_to_svg.py).

-Contains functions to assemble an svg-file (used in json_to_svg.py)
+**svg_assembly.py** contains functions to assemble an svg-file (used in json_to_svg.py).

-**visualize.py**
-Contains classes for mapping FBA results from cbmpy to an svg graphical map of the metabolic network (as created by json_to_svg.py)
+**visualize.py** contains classes for mapping FBA results from cbmpy to an svg graphical map of the metabolic network (as created by json_to_svg.py).

 Example
 -------